Stock Basis Reporting on Form 1099-B in 2011

 These proposed regulations, posted today on the Federal Register, implement a provision in the Energy Improvement and Extension Act of 2008.
 Among other things, the proposed regulations describe who is subject to this reporting requirement, which transactions are reportable and what information needs to be reported.
 They also provide numerous examples.

-The IRS also released for comment a draft version of the 2011 Form 1099-B, Proceeds from Broker and Barter Exchange Transactions, that stock brokers and mutual fund companies will use to make these expanded year-end reports.
-Form 1099-B, long used to report sales prices, will be expanded in 2011 to include the cost or other basis of stock and mutual fund shares sold or exchanged during the year.
+The IRS also released for comment a draft version of the 2011 Form 1099-B, Proceeds from Broker and Barter Exchange Transactions, that stockbrokers and mutual fund companies will use to make these expanded year-end reports.
+Form 1099-B, long used to report sales prices, will be expanded in 2011 to include the cost or other bases of stock and mutual fund shares sold or exchanged during the year.
 The expanded form will also be used to report whether gain or loss realized on these transactions is long-term (held more than one year) or short-term (held one year or less), a key factor affecting the tax treatment of gain or loss.
 The expanded Form 1099-B, to be first used for calendar-year 2011 sales, must be filed with the IRS and furnished to investors in early 2012.

 The IRS welcomes comments on these proposed regulations and the draft 2011 Form 1099-B. Comments must be received by Feb.
-8, 2010, and may be submitted electronically, by mail or hand delivered to the IRS.
+8, 2010, and maybe submitted electronically, by mail or hand-delivered to the IRS.
 A public hearing is scheduled for Feb.
 17, 2010, at the IRS New Carrollton Federal Building, 5000 Ellin Road, Lanham, Maryland 20706.
 The proposed regulations provide details on submitting comments or participating in the public hearing.